 - Inattention.
 A common reason given for speeding is simply not paying attention to the speed they are driving.
 Factors such as traffic flow, driving a powerful vehicle, and playing music were cited as contributors to speeding.
 Some drivers also blamed their speeding on being distracted by technology or passengers.

 - It feels good.
 Some drivers report that they speed simply for the fun of it.
 They say that they feel powerful when driving fast, particularly if they drive a sports car.
 This type of thrill-seeking driver is also more likely to report that they feel aggressive behind the wheel.

-NHTSA reports that 26 percent of the 32,675 traffic fatalities in 2014 were speeding related.
+NHTSA reports that 26 percent of the 32,675 traffic fatalities in 2014 were speeding-related.
 Nearly 10,000 people were killed on our roads because someone exceeded the speed limit.
 Additional analysis from NHTSA indicates the following:

 - Speeding often involves alcohol.
 41 percent of all speeding drivers involved in a fatal crash had a blood alcohol content of .08 percent or higher.
-This connection between alcohol and speeding is not surprising, given that alcohol impairs judgement and decision-making.
+This connection between alcohol and speeding is not surprising, given that alcohol impairs judgment and decision-making.